FaiChou/IntraPaste/README.md

 - Start the application container
 - Initialize the database and run migrations
-- Check and initialize MinIO if configured
+- Check and initialize S3 bucket if configured

 5. Access the service: